gesielrosa/rick-and-morty-character-guide/README.md

 - **Responsive**: The application is responsive and works on mobile devices.
 - **Signals**: Using the new Angular 18 feature, signals.
 - **Zoneless**: The application is zoneless, which means it uses the new Angular 18 feature, zoneless.
+- **Lazy Loading**: The application uses lazy loading to load the modules only when needed.
+- **No External Libraries**: The application does not use any external libraries, only Angular and Tailwind CSS.

 ## Tools and Versions